stefandmn/Splash/README.md

 > **Note**: One one option could be specified for a workflow step (program execution)

 # Prerequisites
-In order to build `clue-splash` package you have to install required packages:
+In order to build `clue-splash` package from source code you have to install required packages mentioned below. **Splash** is a static-compiled application, so it is not need to install additional libraries or package to run it or to bundle it in your RamFS image.

 `apt-get install -y gcc uthash-dev libjpeg62-dev libfreetype6-dev libpng12-dev`